devnull-cz/c-prog-lang/modules/structures.md

 Technically, `animals.h` contains code, however, given it is included in a `.c` file it is not necessary to compile it individually.

-:wrench: Task: use the code from previous task and implement (in separate `.c` file)
+:wrench: use the code from previous task and implement (in separate `.c` file)

 ```C
 static size_t getlegs(struct animal *);
 ```

-that will return number of legs for a given animal.
+That will return number of legs for a given animal.